-A fatal car accident is a tragic but all too common occurrence on Indiana’s roads.
+A fatal auto wreck is a tragic but all too common occurrence on Indiana’s roads.
 Nearly 800 people die in traffic crashes every year here.
 That means that each year as many as 800 spouses, 1,600 parents, and 1,200 children get the news nobody wants to hear—that their husband, wife, parent, or child is never coming home again.
 There is no consolation for such a loss, but when the person died because of another driver’s negligence or wrongdoing, you can take action to hold the person accountable for their actions.
-Whether the prosecutor is bringing criminal charges or not, you may be able to file a wrongful death action against the at-fault driver.
+Whether the prosecutor is bringing criminal charges or not, you may be able to file a wrongful death action against the at-fault driver with the help of an experienced Indianapolis car accident attorney.

 What Makes a Fatal Car Crash a Wrongful Death in Indiana?